sourcecred/docs/community/concepts/grain.md

 Grain is initially distributed to contributors, based on their cred scores.
-Anyone who buys grain is either sponsoring contributors directly (by paying them for their grain), or is buying out a previous sponsor.
+Anyone who buys grain is either sponsoring contributors directly (by paying them for their grain), or is supporting a previous sponsor (by buying their grain).

 Thus, anyone holding grain has supported the project, either directly through contributions, or indirectly through financial sponsorship.

-- **Grain can be used for boosting**
+- **Grain can be used for boosting.**

 The main use for grain is _boosting_.
 Boosting is an act by which a supporter of the project can spend or "plant" grain to boost a particular contribution.